top of page

 Her current focus is transforming communities through grass roots community participation, community leadership and community-based research.

-This focus has enabled her to partner with local government, community health and other community organisations to develop and deliver over fifty bespoke community leadership programs.
-Facilitating a groundswell of local action and a platform for community voice, influencing the culture, values and priorities of their local communities.
+This focus has enabled her to partner with local government, community health, other community organisations and universities, to develop and deliver over fifty bespoke community leadership programs.
+This work has enabled a groundswell of local action

 Helen works collaboratively with like-minded creatives and innovators